chevett/vashify/README.md

 What is happening?
 ------------------
 Module references like require('*.vash') files will be intercepted during the browserify transform.
-Once intercepted, the template is compiled, a new module is generated and the compiled template is placed in that module.
-Next, the module is written to disk and the original require('my-template.vash') is replaced with a require to the temp module containing the compiled template.
+Once intercepted, the template is compiled and a new module that exports the complied template function is generated.
+Next, the generated module is written to disk and the original require('my-template.vash') is replaced with a require to the generated module containing the compiled template.

 This means templates that are required multiple times will only appear in the bundle once... which is good for business.